Carlos-Rueda-Carrasco/COSC499GitExercise/README.md

 # COSC499GitExercise

-Feature 1 basically:
+master branch basically:
+- Combines the two features together nicely
-- Goes throught the array and extracts the even numbers from the initial array
+- Everything is in their own array, odd numbers in the odd array and the even numbers in the even array
+- Both of the arrays are sorted
-- Sorts the array of even numbers
+- All the arrays are printed
-- Prints the array of even numbers out